 7. Preventive Maintenance

-Regular maintenance is essential to extend the life of your flat roof and prevent future issues.
+Regular maintenance is essential to extend the life of your investment and prevent future flat roof repairs.
 Implementing a preventive maintenance plan can save you time and money in the long run.

 Tools Needed: